-RCTE is also closely connected to many of the humanities' most well respected journals, including Rhetoric Review; Community Literacy Journal; Works & Days; Kairos; The Writing Instructor; Orion Magazine; Advances in the History of Rhetoric; The Journal of Global Literacies, Technologies, and Emerging Pedagogies; Literacy in Composition Studies; Technoculture, and others.
+RCTE is also closely connected to many highly respected journals, including Rhetoric Review; Community Literacy Journal; Works & Days; Kairos; The Writing Instructor; Orion Magazine; Advances in the History of Rhetoric; The Journal of Global Literacies, Technologies, and Emerging Pedagogies; Literacy in Composition Studies; Technoculture; Women’s Studies in Communication, QED: A Journal in GLBTQ Worldmaking, and others.

 As scholars, teachers, and students we believe that the future of intellectual inquiry and social transformation must be envisioned across a plurality of historical traditions.
 For this reason, we define rhetoric in broad terms as a global human activity that has the power to change the world.
 We teach, study, and produce digital, spatial, alphabetic and non-alphabetic literacies.
 We are also committed to transdisciplinary research and teaching practices that are informed by the relationships we build across everyday cultures and languages within and beyond our academic institutions.
 Finally, we are dedicated to questioning the geopolitical implications of borders and shifting the historical horizon to those who have been excluded from deliberation and debate.